latent-to/developer-docs/docs/subnets/understanding-sub-subnets.md

 Historically, each subnet operates with a single **incentive mechanism**, a function that validators run to assign weights to miners based on the value of their work.
 The **Sub-Subnets** feature allows a subnet creator to apportion the subnet's emissions across multiple **sub-subnets**, each of which runs Yuma Consensus *independently* to evaluate the miners' performance on each of a number of distinct tasks.

-Each miner receives emissions separately within each sub-subnet, so a miner's performance within one sub-subnet does not effect their rating in another, and their emissions for each epoch are summed across the sub-subnets.
+Each miner receives emissions separately within each sub-subnet, so a miner's performance within one sub-subnet does not affect their rating in another, and their emissions for each epoch are summed across the sub-subnets.
 Validators receive dividends as a weighted sum of their performance across all sub-subnets - they cannot choose which sub-subnets to validate, and if they don't validate all sub-subnets, they receive proportionally reduced emissions.
 Sub-subnets don't change the total emissions to a subnet, but create a way for subnet creators to distribute those emissions to miners working on different tasks.
 This mechanism affords subnet creators a transparent, on-chain way to exercise fine-grained control over the work they are incentivizing, keeping miner effort focused on work that is most needed at a time.

 Each sub-subnet has its own: